almende/vis/README.md

 #### Example 2: Exclude external libraries

-The default bundle `vis.js` is standalone and includes external dependencies such as hammer.js and moment.js.
+The default bundle `vis.js` is standalone and includes external dependencies such as *hammer.js* and *moment.js*.
 When these libraries are already loaded by the application, vis.js does not need to include these dependencies itself too.
-To build a custom bundle of vis.js excluding moment.js and hammer.js, run browserify in the root of the project:
+To build a custom bundle of vis.js excluding *moment.js* and *hammer.js*, run browserify in the root of the project:

     $ browserify index.js -t babelify -o dist/vis-custom.js -s vis -x moment -x hammerjs

-This will generate a custom bundle *vis-custom.js*, which exposes the namespace `vis`, and has moment and hammerjs excluded.
+This will generate a custom bundle *vis-custom.js*, which exposes the namespace `vis`, and has *moment.js* and *hammer.js* excluded.
 The generated bundle can be minified with uglifyjs:

     $ uglifyjs dist/vis-custom.js -o dist/vis-custom.min.js